 Podaegi (Korean: 포대기 ) means 'baby carrier'.
 The podaegi is a traditional carrier from Korea which has a large rectangle of fabric (blanket) hanging from a very long strap.
 Traditionally it is used as a torso carrier.
 The blanket is wrapped around the mother's torso, while the straps are wrapped under the baby's bum and tied around to the front.
 Western interest in the podaegi style has led to new wrapping methods which do go over the shoulders, and to narrower blankets.
 The evolution of the narrow blanket podaegi may also have been influenced by the Nyia carrier (also known as the Hmong carrier) and the Chinese bei bei as well as other similar traditional carriers.
 Hmong/nyia carriers and bei beis have smaller blankets than the the traditional Korean podaegi and are both customarily used with over-the-shoulder wrapping and often have stiff sections which help provide head support or block wind.

 Podaegis are a very versatile carrier.
-The straps are the part of the carrier that holds the child's weight so the blanket can be of lighter materials than the body of a mei tai which is nice for summer.
+The straps are the part of the carrier that holds the child's weight so the blanket can be of lighter materials than the body of a meh dai (mei tai) which is nice for summer.
 Podaegis can be used in a front carry from birth and a back carry from when your baby has good head control (around 3-4 months).
+Want to know even more about how great podaegis are? - see this article.

 If you are interested in a wrap conversion podaegi there is some information and pricing on the wrap conversion page.

-A podaegi with canvas or denim straps is $90, Linen is $115, and Honeycomb Loom (plain coloured woven wrap fabric) is $160.
-A wrap conversion podaegi is $75 (wrap provided by customer).
+A podaegi with linen straps is $130, and Colimacon &Cie organic cotton is $145.
+A wrap conversion podaegi is $99 (wrap provided by customer).
 Strap colours can be found here.

-Standard strap length is 200cm long.
-Fits most for simple front and back carries, small to average people should be able to do most carries.
+Standard strap length is 200cm long which fits most for simple front and back carries.
+Small to average people should be able to do most carries.
 Extra long straps (215cm) are useful for larger wearers for carries that require a lot of length like (eg Front Wrap Cross Carry) or for fancy chestbelt tie offs.

 Information about how to order a custom carrier can be found on this page.
 In stock carriers are available to purchase here.